 If you want a truly scalable business model, digital subscriptions should be on your radar.

-Wellness subscriptions could include everything from guided meditations to fitness routines, nutrition plans, or monthly wellness challenges.
+Wellness subscriptions can include a range of benefits, such as guided meditations, fitness routines, nutrition plans, and monthly wellness challenges.
 The beauty of subscriptions is simple: recurring, predictable income and the ability to impact more people without multiplying your hours.

 You can start small, offering exclusive videos, PDF guides, or community access.
 As your audience grows, you can expand your library, host live workshops, or even build a mobile app for members.